-Types of Services Benefit Level Eligibility Criteria Funding Source Avg./Annual Cost/Person Personal Care Assistant Services (PCA) Use of Medicaid funds for noninstitutional medically oriented services that are required because of an Generally,maximum services limit is 14.5 hours per day of PCA service (some exceptions allow service to Medically necessary Authorized by a licensed physician Documented in a written service plan Regular MA 54% Federal 46% State \$14,398 Individual's physical or mental impairment.
-The program serves consumers of all ages and disabilities/diagnoses primarily to accommodate the need for relatively unskilled maintenance or supportive nursing care furnished in the be provided above this amount).
-4) Provided at recipient's place of residence or other location (not hospital, NF, ICF, or health care facility) 5) Recipient must be in stable medical Unduplicated # of recips 6,595 home.
+Types of Services Benefit Level Eligibility Criteria Funding Source Avg./Annual Cost/Person Personal Care Assistant Services (PCA) Use of Medicald funds for noninstitutional medically oriented services that are required because of an individual's physical or mental impairment.
+The program serves consumers of all ages and disabilities/diagnoses primarily to accommodate the need for relatively unskilled maintenance or supportive nursing care furnished in the home.
 Assessments are done by county Public Health Nurses.
 PCA services are supervised by an RN.
-Services include assistance with activities for daily living such as dressing, grooming, bathing, eating, toileting, and respiratory care, seizure and behavior. condition 6) Recipient must be able to "direct own care" or reside with responsible party Total MA Expenditure: \$94,957,739 Private Duty Nursing Privat Duty Nursing Services for continuous care nursing needs Generally, maximum services limit is 9 5 hours and up to 16 hours per day of hospital level of Private Duty Nursing (some exceptions allow service to be provided above this amount) Same as above.
-Regular MA 54% Federal 46% State \$34,234 Unduplicated # of recips: 529 Total MA Expenditure: \$18,110,286 H me H alth Aide Services Intermittent home health aide visits provided by a certified home health aide.
+Services include assistance with activities for daily living such as dressing, grooming, bathing, eating, toileting, and respiratory care, seizure and behavior Generally,maximum services limit is 14.5 hours per day of PCA service (some exceptions allow service to be provided above this amount).
+1) Medically necessary 2) Authorized by a licensed physician 3) Documented in a written service plan 4) Provided at recipient's place of residence or other location (not hospital, NF, ICF, or health care facility) 5) Recipient must be in stable medical condition 6) Recipient must be able to "direct own care" or reside with responsible party Regular MA 54% Federal 46% State \$14,398 Unduplicated # of recips: 6,595 Total MA Expenditure: \$94,957,739 te Duty Nursing te Duty Nursing te Duty Nursing Services for continuous care is 9.5 hours and up to 16 hours and up to 16 hours and of hospital level of Private I Nursing (some exceptions allow to be provided above this amounts).
+Same as above.
+Regular MA 54% Federal 46% Slate \$34,234 Unduplicated # of recips 529 Total MA Expenditure: \$18,110,286 Home Health Alde Services intermittent home health aide visits provided by a certified home health aide.
 Maximum is one visit per day.
-1) Medically necessary 2) Ordered by a licensed physician 3) Documented in a written service plan 4) Provided at recipient's place of residence (not hospital or LTC facility) Regular MA 54% Federal 46% State \$2,477 Unduplicated # of recips 4,490 Total MA Expenditure: \$11,125,489 Maximum is one visit per discipline per day.
-Same as above Regular MA 54% Federal 46% State \$1,631 Unduplicated # of recips 1,302 Total MA Expenditure: \$2,124,504 Skilled Nurse Visits Intermittent skilled nurse visits provided by a licensed nurse.
-Maximum is one visit per day Same as above, except that skilled nurse visits are provided up to 90 days in an ICF/MR to prevent admission to a hospital or nursing facility.
-Regular MA 54% Federal 46% State \$580 Unduplicated # of recips 15,143 Total MA Expenditure: \$8,789,619 Total for all MA Home Care · Regular MA 54% Federal 46% State \$6,132 Unduplicated # of recips 22,033 Total MA Expenditure: \$135,107,639
+1) Medically necessary 2) Ordered by a licensed physician 3) Documented in a written service plan 4) Provided at recipient's place of residence (not hospital or LTC facility) Regular MA 54% Federal 46% State \$2,477 Unduplicated # of recips 4,490 Total MA Expenditure: \$11,125,489 Theraples Physical Therapy Decupational Therapy All services provided by a licensed therapist at the recipient's place of residence.
+Maximum is one visit per discipline per day.
+Same as above Regular MA 54% Federal 46% State \$1,631 Unduplicated # of recips 1,302 Tota!
+MA Expenditure: \$2,124,504 Skilled Nurse Visits intermittent skilled nurse visits provided by a licensed nurse.
+Maximum is one visit per day.
+Same as above, except that skilled nurse visits are provided up to 90 days in an ICF/MR to prevent admission to a hospital or nursing facility.
+Regular MA 54% Federal 46% State \$580 Unduplicated # of recips 15,143 Total MA Expenditure: \$8,789,619 Total for all MA Home Care - Regular MA 54% Federal 46% State \$6,132 Unduplicated # of recips 22,033 Total MA Expenditure: \$135,107,639